Moving from Integration to Interoperability

 We all seemed to have given up on the “integrated” aspiration for Government Resource Planning (GRP) and then along came the pandemic.
 Suddenly governments were reallocating spending, procuring PPE supplies and medical equipment, assisting businesses and citizens, supporting public servants to deliver citizen services remotely and still (mostly) tracking spending.

-Interoperability is now more important that ever.
+Interoperability is now more important than ever.
 However, ‘integration’ as originally conceived with ‘IFMIS’ is not enough.

 - Integration at the database level is a poor IT practice because there is no metadata and interfaces will break